-- topics: List of bytes 32 log topics - data: Unindexed event data to include in the log
+- topics: List of bytes 32 log topics - data: Unindexed event data to include in the log, bytes or bytes 32

-This method provides low-level access to the LOG opcodes (0xA0...0xA4.).
-The length of topics determines which opcode will be used.
+This method provides low-level access to the LOG opcodes (0xA0...'0xA4'').
+The length of topics determines which opcode will be used. topics is a list of bytes32 topics that will be indexed.
+The remaining unindexed parameters can be placed in the data parameter.